MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 > * [Calculate correlation coefficients](#calculate-correlation-coefficients)
 > * [Perform geospacial clustering](#perform-geospacial-clustering)

 Select the button above each example to run the query.
-The examples use the `StormEvents` table in the [Sample database](https://help.kusto.windows.net/Samples) of the publicly available and free **help** cluster.
+The examples use the `StormEvents` table in the [Sample database](https://help.kusto.windows.net/Samples) of the free **help** cluster.
 To use your own data, [add your cluster](../../web-query-data.md#add-clusters) to the Azure Data Explorer web UI.

 ## Prerequisites